-Surume Ika Geso: Japanese Dried Squid Tentacle Snack
+Surume Geso: Japanese Dried Squid Tentacle Snack

-“Otsumami (おつまみ)” is the Japanese word for the snack food eaten with alcoholic drinks, in other words, it refers to finger foods and nibbles.
+“Otsumami (おつまみ)” is the Japanese word for snack foods eaten with alcoholic drinks.
+It refers to finger foods and nibbles.

-As I have written about it many times, Otsumami comes in many variations, from traditional to modern.
-Especially, there is a variety of dried squid Otsumami snacks, and representative examples include “Surume (スルメ)”, “Saki-ika (さきいか)”, and “Noshi-ika (のしイカ)”.
+In the genre, there are a variety of dried squid snacks, and representative examples include “Surume (スルメ)”, “Saki-ika (さきいか)”, and “Noshi-ika (のしイカ)”.

 It is made of squid that has been gutted and dried under the sun.
-By the way, “Ika (イカ, いか)” is the Japanese word for squid or cuttlefish.
+(By the way, “Ika (イカ, いか)” is the Japanese word for squid or cuttlefish).